 - For moderate to heavy production workloads, we recommend that you have at least four P3s to ensure there are sufficient front ends running when scheduled maintenance occurs.
 Scheduled maintenance activities will bring down one front end at a time.
 This reduces overall available front-end capacity during maintenance activities.

 - Front ends can take up to an hour to provision.

 - For further scale fine-tuning, you should monitor the CPU percentage, Memory percentage and Active Requests metrics for the front-end pool.
 If the CPU or Memory percentages are above 70 percent when running P3s, add more front ends.
 If the Active Requests value averages out to 15,000 to 20,000 requests per front end, you should also add more front ends.
 The overall goal is to keep CPU and Memory percentages below 70%, and Active Requests averaging out to below 15,000 requests per front end when you're running P3s.

 Workers: The workers are where your apps actually run.
 When you scale up your App Service plans, that uses up workers in the associated worker pool.

 - You cannot instantly add workers.
-They can take from 2 to 3 hours to provision, regardless of how many are being added.
+They may take up to an hour to provision.

-- Scaling the size of a compute resource for any pool will take 2 to 3 hours per update domain.
+- Scaling the size of a compute resource for any pool will take < 1 hour per update domain.
 There are 20 update domains in an ASE.
-If you scaled the compute size of a worker pool with 10 instances, it could take between 20 to 30 hours to complete.
+If you scaled the compute size of a worker pool with 10 instances, it could take up to 10 hours to complete.

 - If you change the size of the compute resources that are used in a worker pool, you will cause cold starts of the apps that are running in that worker pool.